Ongehoord Nederland: Founding (2019–2021)

-Fines (2022–2023)
+Controversies and fines (2022–2024)

 Shortly after launching, ON sparked controversy.
 The public broadcasting system's ombudsman determined that ON had violated the journalistic code within its first three months.
-Among the reasons cited was the insufficient rebuttal provided by journalists to their guests.
-This included promoting conspiracy theories such as Omvolking and the claim that the West provoked the Russian invasion of Ukraine.
+Among the reasons cited was the insufficient rebuttal provided by journalists to guests in the programme Ongehoord Nieuws (lit.
+'Unheard News').
+This included promoting conspiracy theories such as omvolking and the claim that the West provoked the Russian invasion of Ukraine.
 Following the ombudsman's conclusion, the NPO fined ON 2.5% of their 3.6 million budget.

-In September 2022, another significant incident occurred when Ongehoord Nieuws aired a clip alleging a racist incident where "whites are being beaten up by niggers."
+In September 2022, another significant incident occurred when Ongehoord Nieuws aired a clip alleging a racist incident where "whites are being beaten up by niggers".
 However, Pointer, an investigative journalism platform by KRO-NCRV, found no evidence supporting an anti-white motive for the violence.
 The other public broadcasters condemned ON's reporting, with the KRO-NCRV director even calling for ON's removal as a public broadcaster.
 The NPO subsequently fined ON for this incident.

 In January 2023, the NPO announced a third fine after the ombudsman determined that the second season of Ongehoord Nieuws had again violated the journalistic code.
 This was followed in April 2023 by an NPO request to the state secretary to remove ON from the public broadcasting system.
 However, in November 2023, state secretary Gunay Uslu announced that there were insufficient legal grounds for such a far-reaching decision.
-The NPO later retracted the last two fines to give the broadcaster space "to meet the requirements set for all public broadcasters."
+The NPO later retracted the last two fines to give the broadcaster space "to meet the requirements set for all public broadcasters".